||H.E. José Manuel Durão Barroso

 The John Hopkins University

 Steve Hanke is a professor of applied economics and co-director of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University in Baltimore.
 He is a senior fellow and director of the Troubled Currencies Project at the Cato Institute, and a contributing editor at Central Banking in London.
 Hanke is also a member of the Charter Council of the Society of Economic Measurement and of Euromoney Country Risk’s Experts Panel.
-In addition, he currently serves as a member of the Supervisory Board of Advanced Metallurgical Group N.V. in Amsterdam.
+In addition, he currently serves as Chairman of the Supervisory Board of Advanced Metallurgical Group N.V. in Amsterdam.

 Previously, Hanke has served numerous roles in US and foreign government including as: a senior economist on President Reagan’s Council of Economic Advisers from 1981 to 1982, a senior adviser to the Joint Economic Committee of the US Congress from 1984 to 1988, and a state counselor to both the Republic of Lithuania from 1994 to 1996 and the Republic of Montenegro from 1999 to 2003.